ldemong/quiz-me/README.md

 answered correctly and display the results at the end of the quiz.
 Quiz Me can handle multiple choice, free response, and true-false questions.

-Question bank .csv files follow this format (without headers):
+Question bank files should be named questions.csv and follow this format (without headers):

 |Question Type |Prompt                                          |Answer    |A       |B       |C       |D        |
 |--------------|------------------------------------------------|----------|--------|--------|--------|---------|